-These are just a few examples of slip and fall accidents that may result in serious injuries.
+These are just a few examples of slip and fall accidents that may result in minor injuries or even serious injuries.
 The payout for slip and fall accidents also depends on the severity of the injury and the cost of care.

 The Centers for Disease Control and Prevention (CDC) reports that a blow or bump to the head can lead to a traumatic brain injury (TBI), which can occur after a slip and fall.
 The blunt force of striking your head against a hard surface after a fall can impact your ability to walk and talk and can change your personality.

 If your loved one sustained a severe brain injury due to a slip and fall accident, they might experience intense mental health consequences as well.
 Your loved one may have depression or go through bouts of anger.

 Your loved one might require more care than you can provide.
 According to Genworth’s Cost of Care Survey, skilled nursing facility costs are expensive, with most averaging thousands of dollars per month in medical bills.

 If you or a loved one suffered a serious injury due to a preventable slip and fall accident, a payout might be possible.
 Each case is different, so you may want to consult with an experienced Chicago slip and fall lawyer about your legal options as soon as possible.
 Our personal injury attorneys at The Kryder Law Group, LLC can help guide through the legal process of a premises liability case.